wmo-im/wis2box/docs/source/reference/running/station-metadata.rst

 .. literalinclude:: ../../../../examples/config/station_list.csv

-Then login in to the wis2box-container and run the command ``wis2box metadata station publish-collection`` to insert all the stations in the station list into the backend.
+Then login in to the wis2box-container and run the command ``wis2box metadata station publish-collection`` to insert all stations in the station list into the backend.

 Within the wis2box-container you can fetch the required station metadata from OSCAR/Surface using the following command: